Old Res Weather

 Details:

-...FLOOD WARNING NOW IN EFFECT FROM THIS MORNING TO LATE THIS EVENING...
+...FLOOD WARNING NOW IN EFFECT UNTIL LATE THIS EVENING...

 ...The Flood Warning is extended for the following rivers in